kolenaIO/kolena/docs/dataset/quickstart.md

     poetry update && poetry install
     ```

-## Step 1: Upload dataset
+## Step 1: Upload Dataset

 Model evaluations on Kolena starts with datasets.
 Datasets are tables that contain the data you wish to use for
 creating test cases.

 === "Web App"
-    To import the 300-W dataset, select `Import datasets` then `Select from cloud storage`.
+    To get started, navigate to [kolena.com](https://app.kolena.com/redirect/datasets) and
+    click `Import Dataset` then `Select From Cloud Storage`.
     Using the explorer, navigate to `s3://kolena-public-examples/300-W/` and select `300-W.csv`.

     ??? note "Generating Datasets"